Maksym Del

 WMT, 2017

-We describe the neural machine translation systems of the University of Latvia, University of Zurich and University of Tartu submitted as a part of the WMT17 shared task.
+We describe the University of Latvia, University of Zurich, and University of Tartu neural machine translation systems submitted to the WMT17 shared task.